izops/xpert/README.md

 Launch script called `launcher.py` and follow the instructions.
 The calendar extraction provides data in the format required for the submission to Xperience.

+To use the latest version of the tool, use the version available on branch 'main'.
+To use a specific version of the tool, use the following command:
+`git checkout <version number>`

 ## Contact